 Patrick Dupré Quigley

 Guest conductor Patrick Dupré Quigley is the founder and artistic director of Seraphic Fire.
-He has conducted the San Francisco Symphony, Cleveland Orchestra, Utah Symphony, Indianapolis Symphony Orchestra, Grand Rapids Symphony, New World Symphony, San Antonio Symphony, Louisiana Philharmonic, Mobile Symphony Orchestra, and the Naples Philharmonic.
-His 2018-19 season also included debuts with Philharmonia Baroque Orchestra and New Jersey Symphony, and covers at the St. Louis Symphony Orchestra.
+He has been a guest conductor with the San Francisco Symphony, Cleveland Orchestra, Utah Symphony, Indianapolis Symphony Orchestra, Charlotte Symphony, Grand Rapids Symphony, New World Symphony, Philharmonia Baroque Orchestra, New Jersey Symphony, San Antonio Symphony, Louisiana Philharmonic, Mobile Symphony Orchestra, and the Naples Philharmonic.
 Patrick Dupré Quigley makes his Music of the Baroque debut with December's Holiday Brass & Choral Concerts, and will also lead "A La Francaise" with the Music of the Baroque Orchestra in April 2020.

 Patrick Dupré Quigley holds a master's degree from the Yale School of Music, an undergraduate degree from the University of Notre Dame, and has pursued further professional studies at the Lilly Family School of Philanthropy's Fundraising School.